Combining Counterfactual Regret Minimization with Information Gain to Solve Extensive Games with Unknown Environments: Method

 \subsection{Modeling Environment with BNN}

-The construction of the environment model is divided into three steps.
-Firstly, the posterior distribution of the unknown environment needs to be obtained by interacting with the real environment.
-Secondly, the unknown environment is modeled by the achieved data.
-And finally the dynamics model is set up for the environment.
-More specifically, we adopt BNN as a modeling approach.
-The BNN is different from other neural networks, and it is a kind of model that can be used to model the posterior distribution to represent weights in the form of distribution.
-The regularization effect is provided by introducing uncertainty into the weights of neural network.
-BNN can generate confidence in the prediction results via propagating the uncertainty of the weights into the prediction process.
-The output of BNN can describe the likelihood of probability distributions, then a posterior distribution can be calculated by sampling or variational inference.
-BNN has the ability to quantify uncertain information and strong robustness, and it is very suitable for the task of modeling environment.
+The process of constructing the environmental model comprises two main steps.
+Firstly, the posterior distribution of the unknown environment is obtained by interacting with the real environment.
+Secondly, based on the data acquired in the previous step, we model the unknown environment using a BNN.
+Unlike conventional neural networks, BNN is capable of modeling the posterior distribution to represent weights in the form of a distribution.
+This is achieved by introducing uncertainty into the weights of the neural network, providing a regularization effect.
+BNN propagates the uncertainty of the weights into the prediction process, enabling the generation of confidence in the prediction results.
+The output of a BNN describes the likelihood of probability distributions, and a posterior distribution can be calculated through sampling or variational inference.
+BNNs possess the ability to quantify uncertain information and exhibit strong robustness, making them highly suitable for modeling environmental tasks.